TSW to open between Burleigh Falls and Couchiching locks beginning Friday; Peterborough Lift Lock to remain closed

 On Tuesday (May 23) council could approve the site plan for development to begin in July

 Peterborough This Week - Crime

-To download and read this week's Peterborough Court Docket, CLICK HERE.
+To download and read the May 10 to 12 Peterborough Court Docket, CLICK HERE.
 To read previous court dockets, CLICK HERE.

 Northumberland News - Local